-All our sensor products are Homologated by the FIA for use in Formula One electronic control and measurement systems.
+All our sensor products are FIAHomologated by the FIA for use in Formula One electronic control and measurement systems.

 A racecars throttle position sensor (TPS) is used to monitor the position of the throttle valve and is mounted on the throttle body.
 It converts valve position into a proportional voltage signal which is fed to the engine control unit (ECU).
 The sensor signal is used by the ECU to control the ignition and fuel injection timing.